 We support immediate, unrestricted (‘Gold’) open access to primary research articles and non-commissioned reviews and will reimburse valid fees.

 If the journal does not offer an immediate open access option, your article should still be made freely available in Europe PMC no later than six months after publication.
 If the journal offers a service to deposit your article in Europe PMC, you should choose this option.
 If not, you'll need to self-archive.

 6. Which license should I choose?

-In the case of immediate open access, we encourage authors and publishers to license research papers using the Creative Commons Attribution license (CC-BY).
+In the case of immediate open access, authors and publishers should license research papers using the Creative Commons Attribution license (CC-BY).
 For more information regarding licenses please visit the Creative Commons website.